• Home

 8. Glaze: Instead of rolling the cookies in powdered sugar before baking, you can finish them with a lemon glaze!
 In a medium bowl whisk ¾ cup powdered sugar with 1 tablespoon of fresh lemon juice.
 Either drizzle over baked and cooled cookies or dip cookie tops into the glaze.
 Allow glazed cookies to sit for an hour so glaze can harden.

-Nutritional information is an approximation based upon 24 cookies.
+Nutritional information is an estimate based upon 24 cookies.
 Exact information will depend upon the brands of ingredients and precise measurements used.

 Nutrition